 The human body is made up of many cells which replicate through cell division.
 It is a common process in which the body cells undergo controlled division.
 However, when these cells start growing abnormally, it is called cancer.

 The cell growth becomes uncontrolled and obstructs the body’s developmental system.
 The main cause is when cells divide uncontrollably and spread into surrounding tissues.
-The main cause changes in DNA.
+The main cause is changes in DNA.

 Most malignancy-causing DNA changes occur in sections of DNA called genes.
 These changes are also called genetic changes.
 It is not one disease.
 Actually, it is a group of more than 100 different and typical diseases.
 It can involve any tissue of the body and have many different forms in each body area.
 This is one of the highest causes of death in the world.